evidentlyai/community-examples/README.md

 Code tutorials showing specific use cases, Evidently functionality or example dataset analysis.
 Come with blog posts or detailed explanations.

+If you are new to Evidently, explore the official [Getting Started tutorial](https://docs.evidentlyai.com/get-started/tutorial).

 Title | Code | Blog | Author | Tags
 --- | --- | --- | --- | ---
 How to create ML model cards |[Jupyter notebook](tutorials/How_to_create_an_ML_model_card.ipynb) | [Tutorial](https://www.evidentlyai.com/blog/ml-model-card-tutorial) | Evidently team | `reports`, `data_quality`, `model_quality`, `classification`